TomaszWoloszyn983/spring-shopping-bot/README.md

 ## OrderProduct Table:
 The OrderProduct table holds the OrderId and ProductId to establish the many-to-many relationship between orders and products.
 Each entry represents a product associated with an order.

+### Retrieving Products for a Specific Order

+The association between Order and Product entities is established through a Many-to-Many relationship, implemented via a junction table named ProductOrder.
+To efficiently retrieve the products assigned to a specific order, a dedicated data access and service layer is introduced.

+####	1. Relationship Overview

+Entities Involved: Order, Product

+Join Table: ProductOrder (with fields like order_id, product_id)

+This setup allows each order to contain multiple products, and each product to belong to multiple orders.

+#### 2. Repository Layer

+A ProductOrderRepository interface is created, extending JpaRepository.

+It provides custom query methods (e.g., findByOrderId(int orderId)) to retrieve all ProductOrder records related to a given order.

+#### 3. Service Layer

+The ProductOrderService contains business logic for interacting with the repository.

+It provides a method like getProductsByOrderId(int orderId) which:

+Calls the repository to fetch all ProductOrder entries linked to the given order.

+Extracts and returns the list of associated Product entities.

+#### 4. Controller Integration

+The service method is used within the controller (e.g., UserController) to populate the Order objects with their corresponding list of products.

+This enriched order data is passed to the view layer for rendering in the UI.

+#### 5. UI Display

+The Thymeleaf template iterates over each order and its associated products, displaying order details and product names/types dynamically.

+This modular approach ensures clear separation of concerns, improves maintainability, and allows for efficient retrieval and display of product data associated with orders.

 ## UserOrder Table:
 The UserOrder table holds the UserId and OrderId to link users with their orders.
 Each entry represents an order placed by a user.